Tiamat-Tech/makefiletutorial/src/index.md

 ## Static Pattern Rules
 <!--  (Section 4.10) -->
-Static pattern rules are another way to write less in a Makefile, but I'd say are more useful and a bit less "magic".
+Static pattern rules are another way to write less in a Makefile.
 Here's their syntax:
 ```makefile
 targets...: target-pattern: prereq-patterns ...
    commands